mikehibbett/lplc-rad/README.md

 This year we will be using a simple photodiode.
-The circuit is simpler to construct and draws far less power than the 400v power supply required by a Geiger-Muller tube.
+The circuit is easier to construct and draws far less power than the 400v power supply required by a Geiger-Muller tube.
 As a stretch goal we will try to CNC machine a PCB and 3D print an enclosure, creating a handheld detector than can be powered by a 9v battery.
 Perfect for prospecting in the mountains or when browsing antique shops for genuine Uranium glass or Radium painted watch faces.
 As one does.